openrocket/openrocket.github.io/_tutorials/base_drag.md

 #### When to use it

 The PoF article specifies the use of the hack for rockets with "Less than a 10:1 Length to Diameter Ratio".
-Although this is a simple rule to follow, it does raise certain questions.
+Although this is a simple rule to follow, it does raise some thorny questions.
 But again, we'll leave those for discussion elsewhere.

 #### What to do